minenwerfer/braun/README.md

   tag?: string
   /**
    * Ensure certain icons are always collected.
-   * Useful when icons can't be found with assets search.
+   * Useful when icons can't be found with static search.
    */
   ensureList?: Array<string>
   /**